gramener/gramex/gramex/apps/guide/cache/README.md

 [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
 When the size limit is reached, the oldest items are discarded.

-By default, Gramex provides a cache called `memory` that has a 20MB in-memory cache based on [cachetools](http://pythonhosted.org/cachetools/).
+By default, Gramex provides a cache called `memory` that has a 500 MB in-memory cache based on [cachetools](http://pythonhosted.org/cachetools/).
 When the size limit is reached, the least recently used items are discarded.
 This cache is used by [gramex.cache.open](#data-caching).
 To change its size, use: